untitled-pit-group/foxhound/doc/API.rst

         double-precision floating point number.
     1001 in_progress
         An upload was started for a file with the same BLAKE3 hash but not finished.
-The ``data`` object contains an ``upload_id`` field that can be used to cancel the in-progress upload, though that MUST be performed only with user consent and outlining the potential data loss.
+The ``data`` field is set to the upload ID of the in-progress upload so that it can be cancelled, though that MUST be performed only with user consent and outlining the potential data loss.
+    2409 conflict
+        The file with the given hash has already been successfully uploaded.
+The ``data`` field is set to the file ID of the relevant file.

 The file's uploading timestamp will be set to the time at which uploading was begun, not at which it was finished.